-Seattle Cancer Care Alliance is proud to be ranked top five in the U.S. and No. 1 in Washington state for Adult Cancer Care by U.S. News & World Report’s 2017-2018 "Best Hospitals" surveys.
+Seattle Cancer Care Alliance (SCCA) is proud to be ranked among the top 10 cancer hospitals in the nation by U.S. News & World Report’s 2020-2021 “Best Hospitals” survey.

 As the No. 1 cancer hospital in the Pacific Northwest and Washington state's only National Cancer Institute (NCI)-designated comprehensive cancer center, SCCA and its partnership with UWMC are at the forefront of cutting-edge approaches to treatment and prevention.

 SCCA/UWMC ranks ninth among all U.S. cancer hospitals.
 The cancer treatment center also earned “High Performing” ratings for colon cancer surgery and lung cancer surgery specialties, in recognition of care that was significantly better than the national average, as measured by factors including patient outcomes.
 “High Performing” is the highest rating U.S. News awards for these types of care.

 The annual Best Hospitals rankings and ratings, now in their 31st year, are designed to assist patients and their doctors in making informed decisions about where to receive care for challenging health conditions or for common elective procedures.